blognami/blognami/packages/pinstripe/README.md

 # Welcome to Pinstripe

-A slick web framework for your browser.
+A slick web framework for Node.js.

 ## License